AlexandraEL9/KIS-MS4/README.md

 - A rewards app where purchases make points for freebies and spcial offers.
 - A 'Special Offers' / 'Bundle Builder' app where users can bundle an number of products together and get a discount.
 - Additional content on the home page with featured or new/ seasonal products promoted beneath the hero section.
+- Continued development of the Contact app allowing site admin to respond to messages from customer inquiries.

 ## Technologies Used